Substitute teacher fired after student beating goes viral

 KYLE, Texas (AP) - A substitute teacher has been fired and charged with aggravated assault following the beating of a 15-year-old female high school student in an incident captured on video.

+Court records list no attorney for the 32-year-old San Marcos woman, and her telephone number is not published.

-Paul Batrice, an attorney for the girl’s family, says the students in the class were being loud and the situation escalated when the teacher cursed at them.
-Batrice says his clients’ daughter told her not to talk to her that way.
+The students in the class were being loud and the situation escalated when the teacher cursed at them, said Paul Batrice, an attorney for the girl’s family.
+The girl told the teacher not to talk to her that way, he said.

-One video shows the teacher swinging several times at the student before stomping on her head.
+One video shows the teacher striking the student several times on her head before she stomped on the girl’s head.
+Batrice said in a statement the teen is being treated for “severe injuries.”

+“This is unacceptable to say the least, and we will demand justice to the fullest extend of the law to enact the change so obviously necessary,” he said.

+Lankford started working for the Hays Consolidated Independent School District on Aug.
+30. She had worked 18 times as a substitute teacher, starting on Sept.
+13 and ending Friday.

 Sign up for Daily Newsletters